thwinter2/DevOps/README.md

     **The developer is responsible to testing and troubleshooting their developed code.
 There is not a dedicated QA Engineer to test each developer's code, so the developer acts as the de facto QA department for their code**

 9. Why can sharing an api key be problematic?

+    **Because an api key is a unique identifier to each user.
+Sharing a key with someone with unknowingly bad intentions could provide them to use you as cover.
+They also have access to your own assets of that service, so you have given access to your "piggybank" to someone else**

 10. What differences did you observe between the two cloud provider apis you tried?

 ## Provisioning Workshop